-You can use array-based replication with Site Recovery Manager in a shared recovery site configuration in the same way as you do in a standard one-to-one configuration.
+You use array-based replication with Site Recovery Manager in a shared recovery site configuration in the same way as you do in a standard configuration.

 - You installed Site Recovery Manager in a shared recovery site configuration. - You connected the protected sites with the shared recovery site.